 Why use humidification?

-The main purpose of humidification is to stop drying of the nasal and airway lining.
-Humidification may help improve comfort by keeping the airways moist, and by doing so, your child should be able to tolerate the machine more often.
-Humidification can benefit children who have dry mucus membranes or nose bleeds.
+Humidification is used to stop drying of the nasal and airway lining.
+Humidification may help improve comfort by keeping the airways moist, so your child can tolerate the machine better.
+Humidification can also help children who have dry mucus membranes or nose bleeds.
 Humidification must always be used when CPAP or Bi-level is delivered via tracheostomy.

-The humidifier chamber is either inside the machine or added as an external device.
-This varies depending on the type of machine your child has.
-Distilled water (supplied by chemists) is the best water to use in the chambers and must be used for children with a tracheostomy.
-Boiled and cooled tap water can be used for children who use CPAP/Bi-level via a mask, if distilled water is unavailable.
-When filled, the water level must be below the marker for the maximum level on the chamber.
+The humidifier chamber is either attached to the machine or added as a separate device.
+This will depend on the type of machine your child has.
+Distilled water (supplied by chemists and some supermarkets) is the best water to use in the chambers and can also be used for children with a tracheostomy.
+If distilled water is not available, boiled and cooled tap water can be used for children who use CPAP/Bi-level via a mask.
+When filling the water in the chamber, the level of water must be below the maximum line in the humidification chamber.

-The chamber should sit next to the bed and be at a level lower than your child to stop water flowing through the tube to your child.
+The chamber should sit next to the bed.
+It must be at a level lower than your child to stop water flowing through the tube to your child.
 Check the level of water in the chamber each time before you turn the machine on.
-Top up the chamber as needed to the marker.
+Top up the chamber to the marker, as needed.

 Some humidifiers have a range of settings.
-A low setting should be used when the room air is warm and moist and a higher setting can be used in cold, dry air.
-Most often the humidifier is set at level ‘2’.
-If too much water collects in the tube, try turning the humidification setting down.
-If you are unable to do this, please contact the Sleep Medicine Service on the number below.
+A low setting should be used when the room air is cool and dry and a higher setting can be used in warm moist air.
+Most often the humidifier is set at level ‘3’.
+If too much water collects in the tube, try adjusting the humidification setting as shown by your sleep support person.
+If you are unable to do this, please contact the Sleep Medicine Service on the numbers given in this factsheet.

 Care and maintenance

 The water in the chamber must be changed every day.
 The water chamber should be cleaned with warm soapy water once a week and rinsed thoroughly before refilling with fresh water.